funvill/funvill.github.io/tools.md

 # What would be your dream setup?

 I'm pretty happy with my setup for all practical intents and purposes these days.
 I have been waiting for a good version of augmented reality and smart contact lenses for a while now.

+I been meaning to get a 2FA hardware key like [yubikey](https://www.yubico.com/products/yubikey-hardware/), and if I never had to use a physical key again I would very happy.